krugergui/house-prices-balneario-camboriu/readme.md

 ![Untitled](Docs/Images/Untitled%2024.png)

-All our models dropped in score but Catboost, this shows how robust Catboost is and that our analysis and modelling was consistent, but could be improved with more data, for example, latitude and longitude, year of construction, floor, quality of materials, number of suites, etc.
+Catboost had a miniscule drop, this shows how robust Catboost is and that our analysis and modelling was consistent, but could be improved with more data, for example, latitude and longitude, year of construction, floor, quality of materials, number of suites, etc.